Repeating fast radio bursts produced by a strange star interacting with its planet in an eccentric orbit: Acknowledgments

 \section{Acknowledgments}

-This study is supported by the National Natural Science Foundation of China (Grant Nos.
-12233002, 11873030, 12041306, 12147103, U1938201, 12273113, 11903019, 11833003, 12103055), by National SKA Program of China No. 2020SKA0120300, by the National Key R\&D Program of China (2021YFA0718500), and by the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-B11.
+We are grateful to the anonymous referee for valuable comments and suggestions that lead to an overall improvement of this study.
+We thank Chen-Ran Hu and Chen Deng for useful discussion.
+This study was supported by the National Natural Science Foundation of China (Grant Nos.
+12233002, 12041306, U1938201, 12273113, 12103055), by the Major Science and Technology Program of Xinjiang Uygur Autonomous Region (No. 2022A03013-1), by National SKA Program of China No. 2020SKA0120300, by the National Key R\&D Program of China (2021YFA0718500).
+YFH also acknowledges the support from the Xinjiang Tianchi Program.